-- 1 Overall Exposure Assessment Conclusion from the Applicant: 2 3 A deterministic worst-case systemic exposure dose (SED) estimate from aggregated dermal 4 exposure modelling of Hexyl Salicylate in cosmetic products is 0.112 mg/kg/day (see table 5 5).
-Assuming this is converted 100% to salicylic acid (SA), 1 mole of Hexyl Salicylate (MW = 6 222 g/mole) is assumed to be metabolised to 1 mole of salicylic acid (MW = 138 g/mole), 7 therefore a conversion factor can be applied to account for this using relative molecular weight 8 conversion, leading to the calculation of salicylic acid equivalents in mg/kg/day : SED Hexyl 9 Salicylate x 100% metabolism x 138 (MW salicylic acid)/222(MW Hexyl Salicylate) = SED 10 salicylic acid equivalent).
+Overall Exposure Assessment Conclusion from the Applicant:

+A deterministic worst-case systemic exposure dose (SED) estimate from aggregated dermal exposure modelling of Hexyl Salicylate in cosmetic products is 0.112 mg/kg/day (see table 5).
+Assuming this is converted 100% to salicylic acid (SA), 1 mole of Hexyl Salicylate (MW = 222 g/mole) is assumed to be metabolised to 1 mole of salicylic acid (MW = 138 g/mole), therefore a conversion factor can be applied to account for this using relative molecular weight conversion, leading to the calculation of salicylic acid equivalents in mg/kg/day: SED Hexyl Salicylate x 100% metabolism x 138 (MW salicylic acid)/222(MW Hexyl Salicylate) = SED salicylic acid equivalent).
 The SA equivalent systemic exposure dose is 0.069 mg SA/kg/day.
-This value will be taken forward into the safety evaluation and compared with the POD for 11 12 salicylic acid.
-13 14 It is not necessary to add the dermal aggregate outcome for Total SED to the SED values from inhaled spray products, as on any one day, only one (spray or non-spray versions) of 15 16 the type of products in Table 5 will be used, not both simultaneously.
-Typically, the non-spray 17 version of a product leads to the higher dermal SED and secondary incidental inhalation 18 exposure is often much lower than dermal exposure. - 19
+This value will be taken forward into the safety evaluation and compared with the POD for salicylic acid.

+It is not necessary to add the dermal aggregate outcome for Total SED to the SED values from inhaled spray products, as on any one day, only one (spray or non-spray versions) of the type of products in Table 5 will be used, not both simultaneously.
+Typically, the non-spray version of a product leads to the higher dermal SED and secondary incidental inhalation exposure is often much lower than dermal exposure.

-SCCS agrees that, for most of the products, the non-spray products lead to an equivalent or much higher systemic exposure when compared to the spray products.
-Therefore, for all dermally applied products, the non-spray products will be considered in the MoS calculation.
+SCCS agrees that, for most of the products, except deodorant and hair styling products, the non-spray products lead to an equivalent or much higher systemic exposure when compared to the spray products.
+Therefore, for these dermally applied products, the non-spray products will be considered in the MoS calculation.